MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-data-performance.md

 #### Use caching

-Caching is a technique where you store frequently accessed data in a high-speed storage layer.
-It provides for quicker retrieval compared to fetching it from the primary data source.
-It plays a pivotal role in data performance optimization by reducing data access times and minimizing unnecessary repeated data fetches.
-Particularly in hot data scenarios, caching can amplify read throughput and enhance client response times.
-This method proves most effective when dealing with data that remains static or undergoes infrequent changes.
+Caching stores commonly accessed data in a fast-access storage area, making data retrieval quicker than pulling it from the main source.
+This technique boosts data performance by cutting down on access times and avoiding repetitive data fetches.
+Caching improves read speeds and user response times, especially for frequently accessed data  This method is most effective on static data or data that rarely changes.

-It's crucial to weigh factors such as cache expiration policies, cache eviction strategies, and cache size management.
-Fine-tune parameters like the time to live (TTL).
+To ensure optimal caching efficiency, consider factors like expiration policies, eviction strategies, and managing cache size.
+Adjust settings, such as the time to live (TTL), for optimal performance.
 To use a cache to optimize storage load, consider the following strategies:

 - *In-memory caching*: Perform in-memory caching to store frequently accessed data in memory for fast retrieval.
 You can use this technique for application data that's expensive to compute or retrieve from a database.
 In-memory caching is useful for data that's read frequently but doesn't frequently change.